 DCSS is dishing out locally sourced, small-batch chicken sausages called "slingers" in 10 styles like the Sleazy Cheesy, Italian Stallion & Shredder.
 They're also serving breakfast slingers throughout the day.

-Fat Matt’s Rib Shack is more than just a barbecue joint (though the ribs really are something special).
-It’s an unassuming, counter-service shack in Morningside with a blues-centric theme (there’s a mock Mt.
-Rushmore mural featuring legends like Muddy Waters and BB King, for example) and live blues every night.
-The ribs are smoky, fall-off-the-bone tender, charred, and smothered in Fat Matt’s signature sauce, which is reason enough to go.
-(Best served with a side of macaroni and cheese.)
-Although you can order the famous sauce -- and t-shirts and stickers -- from the website, the barbecue and blues experience has been drawing diners from across the country since the 90s.
+Fat Matt’s Rib Shack is more than just a barbecue joint, even though the ribs here really are something special.
+The unassuming, counter-serve in Morningside has a blues-centric theme, substantiated by the Mt.
+Rushmore-inspired mural featuring the faces of Muddy Waters and BB King, and live music every night.
+The smoky ribs are fall-off-the-bone tender, smothered in Fat Matt’s signature sauce, and best served with a side of macaroni and cheese.
+Although you can order the famous sauce -- and t-shirts and stickers -- from the website, the barbecue and blues experience has been drawing diners from across the country since the '90s.

 The building may be a patchwork of shingles and plastic, but the miracle comes when you take one of their full racks of perfectly-crusted ribs to your mouth and thank whoever the patron saint of pork is.

 Stop by Jamal’s for the hottest, freshest wings you can get in a parking lot.
 There’s always a great crowd to discuss how much a bum deal Roddy White got when he got arrested during the off-season.

 Advertising itself as an ice cream parlor, Bellaggio’s “puerco queso” sandwich is a lunchtime must if you’re anywhere near Buford Highway.
 Just because it is in the parking lot of an adult movie theater doesn’t mean it can’t sling some serious chow...